Timo2907/picoquic/Implementation-changes_TK.md

-5. Implemented a logging mechanism for retransmissions in logger.c 5.1 new logging function executed in sender.c when there is a need for a retransmission 5.2 Updated the congestion logging: Now it provides the current_rtt value, not only the smoothed rtt, rtt_min and rttvar
+5. Implemented a logging mechanism for retransmissions in logger.c 5.1 new logging function executed in sender.c when there is a need for a retransmission 5.2 Updated the congestion logging: Now it provides the current_rtt value, not only the smoothed rtt, rtt_min and rttvar 5.3 changed again: more values!
+	5.4 set values in "should retransmit state" + log only if in actual retransmit case (only noticable afterwards) Divide the methods in the logger:
+			1. method sets the values in connection context
+			2. method logs the values in the logfile
+					=> method 1 called whenever a "should retransmit" case is present => method 2 called only when a retransmit is actually happening

 6. Changed the RTO retransmission timer:
 				It was only normal RTO for the first retransmission.